- Home

 Stages of the sexual response cycle

+Understanding what is happening to your body during sexual activity can be helpful.
 The sexual response cycle can be described in different ways.
 A common model includes several phases: desire, arousal (excitement), plateau, orgasm and resolution.
-Both males and females experience these phases, although the timing can be different, and you may not go through all the stages – you can become aroused and achieve orgasm as a result of a partner’s sexual interest but not have felt sexual desire beforehand.
+These phases are the same for all sexes.
+The timing can be different for each person, and you may not go through all the stages.
+For example, you may experience pleasure without having an orgasm.

 Erogenous zones

-Areas of the body that make you feel excited or aroused when they’re touched or stimulated are known as erogenous zones.
+Areas of the body that can make you feel excited or aroused when they’re touched or stimulated are known as erogenous zones.

-The main erogenous zones for most people are in the genital area: the clitoris, penis, scrotum and anus.
+The main erogenous zones for most people are in the genital area: the clitoris, labia, vagina, penis, scrotum and anus.
+Other erogenous zones include the breasts, nipples, chest, mouth, ears, neck and inner thighs.

 The role of hormones

 Hormones are substances that affect how your body works.
 They act as messengers carrying information and instructions from one group of cells to another.
 Hormones control many of the body’s functions, including how you grow, develop and reproduce.
+Everyone has hormones in their bodies in various levels: generally, men have more testosterone and women have more oestrogen and progesterone.
+This may vary for transgender or intersex people.

-The major female sex hormones are oestrogen and progesterone.
-Oestrogen keeps the vagina moist and supple, while progesterone controls reproduction.
-Both these hormones are produced mostly in the ovaries until menopause, when the ovaries cease releasing eggs and periods stop.
+These are often called the female sex hormones.
+Oestrogen keeps the vagina moist and supple and contributes to feelings of wellbeing and concentration, while progesterone controls reproduction.
+Both hormones are produced mostly in the ovaries until menopause, when the ovaries stop releasing eggs and periods end.
 Small amounts of oestrogen and progesterone are made in the adrenal glands before and after menopause.
+Some cancer treatments can affect these hormone levels, causing early menopause or menopause-like symptoms.

 The female sexual and reproductive anatomy

-The male sexual anatomy
+The male sexual and reproductive anatomy

 More resources